-Angry Broken Arrow residents call mayor a 'communist' after city council narrowly passes resolution encouraging masks
+Angry Broken Arrow residents call mayor a 'communist' after City Council narrowly passes resolution encouraging masks

 Another resident added: "You're pandering."

 Tuesday's meeting was at least the fifth time the Broken Arrow City Council has discussed face coverings.
-In November, a nonbinding resolution that would have "strongly recommended" masks in public failed in a 1-4 vote.
+In November, the issue was discussed at one meeting, but no action was taken.
+Later that month, a nonbinding resolution that would have "strongly recommended" masks in public failed in a 1-4 vote.

 In January, a mask proposal died before a vote could be called.
 In February, the council voted 2-3 against a mask resolution, with Thurmond voting with Wimpee and Gillespie against the resolution.

-Thurmond requested that the resolution be put on the latest meeting agenda after saying he received feedback from some businesses interested in the city instituting some form of mask requirement.
+Thurmond requested that the resolution be put on the latest meeting agenda after saying he received feedback from some businesses interested in the city's instituting some form of mask requirement.

 Gillespie currently works as a medical equipment specialist for Dentsply Sirona in Tulsa.